junxit/us-congress-bills-115/bill.md

   - **(3)** review the management structure, partnership relationships, and funding of the Heritage Area for purposes of identifying the critical components for sustainability of the Heritage Area.
 - **(c)** *Report*
   - **(1)** *In general* Based on the evaluation conducted under subsection (a)(1), the Secretary shall prepare a report that includes recommendations for the future role of the National Park Service, if any, with respect to the Heritage Area.
-  - **(2)** *Required analysis* If the report prepared under paragraph (1) recommends that Federal funding for the Heritage Area be reauthorized, the report shall include an analysis of—
-    - **(A)** ways in which Federal funding for the Heritage Area may be reduced or eliminated; and
-    - **(B)** the appropriate time period necessary to achieve the recommended reduction or elimination.
-  - **(3)** *Submission to congress* On completion of the report, the Secretary shall submit the report to—
+  - **(2)** *Submission to congress* On completion of the report, the Secretary shall submit the report to—
     - **(A)** the Committee on Energy and Natural Resources of the Senate; and
     - **(B)** the Committee on Natural Resources of the House of Representatives.

 ## § 9.
-Authorization of appropriations

-- **(a)** *In general* There is authorized to be appropriated to carry out this Act $10,000,000, of which not more than $1,000,000 may be authorized to be appropriated for any fiscal year.
-- **(b)** *Cost-Sharing requirement* The Federal share of the cost of any activity carried out using funds made available under this Act shall be not more than 50 percent.

-## § 10.
 Termination of authority

-The authority of the Secretary to provide financial assistance under this Act terminates on the date that is 15 years after the date of enactment of this Act.
+The authority of the Secretary to provide assistance under this Act terminates on the date that is 15 years after the date of enactment of this Act.